-Pioneer Sydney rocker Alan Dale (Alan Ramsay, c.1935-2021) was singing with dance bands in Sydney as long ago as 1951.
+Alan Dale (Alan Ramsay, c.1935-2021) was singing with dance bands in Sydney as long ago as 1951.
 He later recalled labouring through Jimmy Lally charts.., doing a poor man’s Frank Sinatra.1

-In 1956 he responded to the impact of rock’n’roll by forming The Houserockers (later known as The Casuals), with guitar, piano, sax, upright bass, and drums after the style of Bill Haley’s Comets.
+In 1956 he responded to the impact of rock’n’roll by forming The Houserockers (later replaced by The Casuals), with guitar, piano, sax, upright bass, and drums after the style of Bill Haley’s Comets.
 Beginning in February 1957 at Maroubra Memorial Hall, they played at rock’n’roll dances organised by Dale at numerous venues, notably the long-running Alexandria Town Hall dance from May 1957.
 Appearances followed on radio and on Accent on Youth, an early TV music show on Sydney’s Channel 9.

 By the time the major TV pop show Six O’clock Rock came along in 1959, the band had appeared on several Sydney TV shows.
 Alan Dale appeared six times on Six O’clock Rock, with Johnny O’Keefe starring and (after the first few editions) compering.
 Dale and O’Keefe were the same age, and had become friends around 1951 when Dale was apprenticed to a printer in same building where O’Keefe was working in his fathers’ furniture shop.4

 Meanwhile, demand for live entertainment in hotels had been increasing since New South Wales extended opening hours in February 1955.2,5 The Houserockers were engaged by the Rockdale Grand Hotel in December 1957, marking their move into playing at hotels.
 This was better paid and no doubt more stable than the dance scene.